SergioCoboLopez/Workshop_ESA/docs/installation/Install_GoldSIm.md

 3. Once downloaded, run the .exe file.

 4. During the installation process, you will be asked to input your activation id.
-This activation id will be provided to you during the workshop.
-If you have purchased GoldSim, or if you have requested an [academic](https://www.goldsim.com/Web/Purchase/AcademicResearch/#RequestAcademic) or [trial](https://www.goldsim.com/Forms/Trial/) license, you should have received an activation id.
+This is the id you got when you purchased GoldSim or you requested an [academic](https://www.goldsim.com/Web/Purchase/AcademicResearch/#RequestAcademic) or [trial](https://www.goldsim.com/Forms/Trial/) license.